themayurkumbhar/themayurkumbhar.github.io/posts/getting-started.md

     collections: false
   plugins:
     - jekyll-relative-links #enable your posts links relative path to website
-    - jekyll-default-layout #you can keep default or you can create new layout and add as layout here
+    - jekyll-default-layout #you can keep default or create new layout

   ```

 * You can select a theme from the list of jekyll themes [HERE](http://jekyllthemes.org/)